tomarks/eze-geo/README.md

 - Fix Performance/Time Complexity of the `GetDirectoryStructureQuery`
 - Add Pagination to `GetDocumentListQuery`
 - Remove auto migrations from `Program.cs` and find a better approach
+- Better UI (loading screens, better looking tables, caching)
+- Frontend-Development Improvements: Better layout of components and structure of the project, better naming, use more components